 Will Rogers said that a person learns in two ways, “one by reading, and the other by association with smarter people.”

 With rapid technological change, effective strategies can appear and disappear in a few years time.
 Tactics can change from working to not working even faster.
-By the time something has been blogged about or documented in a book, it might no longer work.
+By the time something has been blogged about, it might no longer work.
+Even principles documented in books or platforms like Mindvalley can require outside help to put into practice.

 A mastermind group can help you stay ahead of your competition.
 When your group members share their experiences, it’s an opportunity for you to get insights into what is working, what isn’t working, and why.
 You can leverage this information to make wiser decisions for your own company.
 In some cases you might realize that a tactic just doesn’t deliver a great return on investment, and you can save yourself the trouble of investing your time in it.
 In other cases, you might identify an opportunity that is working in someone else’s niche that might also work in yours.